lbain/lucybain/source/blog/2015/03-26-in-programming-what-is-an-object.md

 ## Objects

 Many languages have the concept of an "object."
-It's a way of organising code based around objects (things) with similar characteristics.
+It’s a way of organising code based around objects (things) with similar characteristics.
 As in, most dogs have four legs, most cars can drive forward, most houses have doors.
 Templates (often called Classes) are used to create objects.
 These templates come with empty fields (like a form), and sometimes with default values as well (such as four legs).
 So it could look something like this:

 **Human**